SK-SCMLab/Learning-python-from-scratch/README.md

 # 🐍 LEARNING PYTHON FROM SCRATCH
-My personal knowledge hub — a GitHub-hosted notebook containing Python notes, experiments, cheat sheets, workflows, and topic-wise summaries.
+My personal knowledge hub — a GitHub-hosted notebook containing Python notes, experiments, workflows, and topic-wise summaries.
 Organized cleanly, version-controlled, and updated as I learn new concepts

 ---